sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

 Initialize
 ~~~~~~~~~~

-.. only:: ubuntu or debian
+.. only:: ubuntu or debian or raspbian

   .. include:: ../../install-common/source/initialize_debian.rst